Backpackers Hostel Canada – HI Hostel Canada

 To research, available youth hostels in Canada go to the HI Canada hostels website.
 I like their website and it’s easy to find your way around.
 You can make online reservations and cancellations for HI-Canada hostels, with no booking fee.

-There are other backpackers hostel accommodation in Canada, which are privately owned and don’t show up on the HI-Canada website.
+You will find other backpacker hostel accommodation in Canada, which are privately owned and don’t show up on the HI-Canada website.

-Both of these booking sites charge no booking fees and no commission either.
-If you use hostel world.com you’ll lose a deposit if you cancel the first night.
+Both booking sites don’t charge any booking fees and no commission either.
+If you use hostel world.com you’ll lose the deposit if you cancel the first night.

 Compare prices if you travel Canada on a budget and read the reviews before booking the hostel.